Wuntenn/Wuntenn/README.md

 My name is Daron Jones, however you may find me online by the name Wuntenn (pronounced👂🏾 "one-ten").
 One-ten or The First of October in the UK is my birthdate and coicidentally Nigerian Independence Day!

-There isn't much here to show by the way of personal code stammples.
+There isn't much here to show by the way of personal code samples.
 I guess I'm an introvert coder (most of my projects are private! 😅).

 There is quite a few project listed publicly here that are tests done for interview.
 These should give an indidation of the way that I code.
 There are samples mostly in JavaScript based tech, however I am able to code in C++ and similar languages.
 You can find my CV over at my website linked below.